Sunday, Feb. 8, 2026

 Prizes:

-- Up to three ensembles will be awarded cash prizes:
+• Up to three combos or soloists will be awarded will be awarded cash prizes:

-- Awarded ensembles may be invited to perform in the Young Musicians Concert Series in the MIM Music Theater.
+• Awarded performers may be invited to perform in the Young Musicians Concert Series in the MIM Music Theater.

-- Awarded ensembles may receive additional performance opportunities as they are announced.
+• Awarded performers may receive additional performance opportunities as they become available.

 Adjudication:

-- Judges will stop ensembles if their performance exceeds the competition time limits.
+• Judges will stop performers if their performance exceeds the competition time limits.
 There is no penalty if an ensemble needs to be stopped for this reason.

-- Prizes are awarded at the end of the competition to ensembles who display the highest level of artistic excellence.
+• Prizes are awarded at the end of the competition to combos/soloists who display the highest level of artistic excellence.

-- Judges may elect to award Honorable Mentions to ensembles demonstrating high levels of artistry in their performances.
+• Judges may elect to award Honorable Mentions to combos/soloists demonstrating high levels of artistry in their performances.

-- All ensemble coaches will receive judges’ comments within a week of the adjudication date.
+• All teachers will receive judges’ comments within a week of the adjudication date.

 Getting Here